rubenmartinez/reactor-practise/README.md

 **An optimization could do a binary search, to try to find , but no time to do this on**

-### Alternatives considered

-#### Kafka or Spark: They are very different fwks, but they both can process huge amount of dataa . can read, I don't know this at practical level and as I assumed t, I didn't explore this option much

-#### Quarkus+GraalVM.
-In the end I didn't have much time to explore this option.

-#### Spring/SpringBoot - started but not needed

-#### Reactive Framework - Using reactive would have lead a, in this case probably the

-### Solution 1: Spring Boot - Very readable and using well known technologies

-Finally I chose *not* to use SpringBoot (even if it would have been useful and one can use [CommandLineRunner](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/CommandLineRunner.html), just because this is a small command line utility and I thought having a short startup time was more important than the benefits of SpringBoot in this particular case.

-Netty is used as...
-Netty is actually not needed in this simple example

-Note the command line parameters for the SpringBoot application have a double slash `--`, instead of a single slash `-`

-### Solution 2: Quarkus + GraalVM + Project Reactor

 ## Modes